kramble/FPGA-Blakecoin-Miner/experimental/README.txt

                        route better.
 Work in progress.

 Any of the last three (or a variant) may give a good result, the difficulty is the "random" nature of the Xilinx build process.
-Not yet managed to fit three cores.
+LX150-FourGatedClk is the current version, see ../bitstreams.txt for downloads and ../cgminer/cgminer-3.1.1 for mining software (there is also a python miner in ../MiningSoftware, but this is depreciated other than for test purposes).

-X6500-Basic            Basic port to X6500.
-NOT WORKING.
+X6500-Basic            Initial basic port to X6500.
+NOT WORKING, DO NOT USE.

-X6500-Robust           A second try.
-WORKS BUT BUGGY (only the 100MHz synthesis
+X6500-Robust           Working version, see README in the folder.

-                       clock build seems to work, and only up to 63MHz overclock).
+CM1, DE0-Nano, Ztex 1.15x and Ztex 1.15y are detailed in their respective READMEs.